Omar-Ceretta/simple-plasma-agenda/README.md

 ## AI-assisted development

 This project has been developed with substantial assistance from **OpenAI ChatGPT** for source analysis, QML implementation/refactoring, debugging, documentation and test planning.
-Functional goals, design choices, manual tests and acceptance/rejection of proposed changes are directed by **Omar Ceretta**.
+Functional goals, design choices, manual tests and acceptance/rejection of proposed changes are directed by the **Author**.

 The project does not present AI-generated output as independently verified code: changes are intended to be reviewed and tested on real Plasma systems before release.
 See [AI_ASSISTED_DEVELOPMENT.md](AI_ASSISTED_DEVELOPMENT.md).